PRAXXIS™

 If you've ever searched for help building a course and found that the advice either assumed you had a corporate training team behind you or skipped the actual instructional design entirely, PRAXXIS™ was built for you.

-PRAXXIS™ takes the same research-backed principles those methodologies are built on and adapts them for the way independent creators actually work: on your own, with your own expertise, on your own timeline.
+Most established course creation methodologies come from corporate training environments.
+They assume you have stakeholders, dedicated subject matter experts, project managers, and review committees.
+PRAXXIS™ takes the same principles those methodologies are built on and adapts them for the way independent creators actually work: on your own, with your own expertise, on your own timeline.
 Every phase is designed to be completed by one person without needing a team, a committee, or a corporate infrastructure to support it.

 Most course creation frameworks use four or five phases.
 They typically cover some version of analysis, design, development, implementation, and evaluation.
 That structure has served corporate training well for decades, and the core logic is sound.